 On-Site Promotions.
-We have on-site promotion staff in approximately 50 major cities in China.
-Our staff introduces and promotes Ctrip's services by distributing membership cards and introductory brochures as well as by providing on-site registration for new customers through the use of PDA devices at various locations including airports and train and bus stations.
+We have on-site promotion staff in approximately 45 major cities in China.
+Our staff introduces and promotes Ctrip's services by providing on-site registration for new customers through the use of PDA devices at various locations including airports and train and bus stations.
 To date, our on-site promotions have proven to be an effective marketing channel for us.